 - Utilities – 4.1% (4.4%)

 - Bank & Card Charges – 0.6%

-Which means, one can expect to spend 37.8% of turnover on operating costs and generate a Trading Profit of 17.6%, from which a rent or mortgage costs would need to be deducted.
+Which means, one can expect to spend 38.5% of turnover on operating costs (up from 36.8% in 2017) and generate a Trading Profit of 16.2% (down from 19.5% in 2017, from which a rent or mortgage costs would need to be deducted.
 (The historic figure BBPA used for Depreciation /Interest Charges was 0.8%).
-The BBPA analysis shows an average rental cost of 8.8%, whilst the ALMR puts this at 10.6%.
+The BBPA analysis shows an average rental cost of 8.1% (down from 9.8% in 2017), whilst UKHospitality puts this at 10.6%.

 The BBPA quite rightly points out their figures are only an approximation and every pub is different and experiences differing costs depending on the size, location, style of trading etc and that benchmarks are only meant as a guide, whereas a comprehensive Business Plan will take account of the exact figures for an individual pub.
 Benchmarks are useful in trying to determine whether ones business is operating within “industry norms”, however, that is as far as their use goes.
 A good publican will always seek to minimise all costs and maximise all sales to extract the greatest profit from their business.

 To commission a bespoke Rent Estimate Report from How To Run A Pub click here.